m-adamski/symfony-breadcrumbs-bundle/README.md

 The Breadcrumbs tool simplifies the generation and display process of breadcrumbs.

-This bundle is compatible with Symfony 4.1 and Symfony 5.0.
-Symfony 3.4 compatibility abandoned.

 ## Installation

 This bundle can be installed by Composer: